Welcome to

 Calling all outside-the-box thinkers, quirky souls, bright sparks, and differently-wired teens

-The Hyphen Project champions stargazers, trailblazers and kiwis that think outside the box.
+The Hyphen Project champions stargazers, trailblazers and Kiwis that think outside the box.
 These people are known as twice-exceptional (or 2e for short), which means they are super smart or creative yet are living with the disabling effects of ADHD, dyslexia or being autistic.
 Some might use the term neurodivergent or Māori terms like takiwātanga or aroreretini.

-Whatever the terminology, these kiwis have awesome gifts!
+Whatever the terminology, these Kiwis have awesome gifts!
 Sometimes others might overlook their talents, but at The Hyphen Project we celebrate them and help them grow them further.